TN 57 (07-16)

-Is fully insured at or after the alleged onset of the visual impairment or within 1 year before such onset in the case of a non-traumatic impairment, even if the 20/40 or special insured status requirement is not met.
+Is fully insured at or after the alleged onset of the visual impairment, even if the 20/40 or special insured status requirement is not met.

-E. Procedure - parent(s) filing for DIB and child filing on grandparent’s Earnings Record (E/R)
+E. Parent(s) filing for DIB and child filing on grandparent’s earnings record (E/R)

-In this situation, there are two claims - a child's claim involving a parent's disability and a separate DIB claim by the parent.
+In this situation, there are two claims - a DIB claim by the parent and a child's claim involving a parent's disability filed on the E/R of a grandparent.
 Process as follows:

 Develop each claim separately.

-The onset date established for the DIB claimant, who is the parent in the child's claim, may not be timely for the child to meet the relationship requirements on the grandparent's E/R. It is possible to have an allowance of the parent’s DIB claim and a denial on the grandchild’s claim because the parent’s onset date is not at one of the applicable times specified in Entitlement Requirements- Benefits Based on E/R of Grandparent - GN 00306.235.
+The established onset date (EOD) for the DIB claimant, who is the parent in the child's claim, may not be timely for the child to meet the relationship requirements on the grandparent's E/R. It is possible to have an allowance of the parent’s DIB claim and a denial on the grandchild’s claim because the parent’s onset date is not at one of the applicable times specified in GN 00306.235 Entitlement Requirements- Benefits Based on E/R of Grandparent.

 If the claimant meets any of the following criteria, route the case to the DDS:

 The claimant engaged in SGA after alleged onset but ceased SGA and, in a DIB re-entitlement claim, cessation of SGA occurs prior to the date the insured status, prescribed period or re-entitlement period expires.
-Develop the reason for discontinuance or reduction of work (Avoiding Unnecessary Development in DIB Claims - DI 11010.035).
+Develop the reason for discontinuance or reduction of work (DI 11010.035 Avoiding Unnecessary Development in DIB Claims).

 Current work is SGA but a closed period of disability is possible because the claimant did not engage in SGA due to impairment during the 12-month period before the date current SGA began.

-G. Procedure – filing a new claim while receiving Title II or Title XVI benefits
+G. Filing a new claim while receiving Title II or Title XVI benefits

-H. Procedure – pending Disability Determination in DDS – claimant files another type of Disability claim in another State
+H. Pending disability determination in DDS – claimant files a different claim type disability claim in another state

-Notify the DDS processing regarding the first case, requesting DDS to transfer the case to the DDS in the State where the claimant is currently residing.
-For claims entered into EDCS see Electronic Case Routing Before Final Determination -DI 81020.125.
+Notify the DDS processing the first case to transfer the case to the DDS in the state where the claimant is currently residing.
+For claims entered into EDCS, see DI 81020.125 - Electronic Case Routing Before Final Determination.

 Route the second case to the DDS where the claimant is currently residing.
-(Include a remark/message indicating that the DDS with the first case was notified to transfer it.)
+(Include a message in EDCS indicating that the DDS with the first case was notified to transfer the previously filed claim.)

 EXAMPLE: The claimant filed a DIB claim in New York (NY).
 While the NY DDS is developing the case, the claimant moved to Pennsylvania and filed for SSI.
 The Pennsylvania DDS has jurisdiction for preparing both the DIB and SSI disability determinations.
-(See When to Develop and Verify Impairment Related Work Expenses (IRWE) - DI 11010.185 when the claimant moves to or from Puerto Rico, Mexico, or Canada.)
+(See DI 20101.045F Jurisdiction User’s Guide)

-I. Procedure – filing a Disability claim prior to date first insured
+I. Filing a disability claim prior to date first insured (DFI)

 Do not technically deny these cases for lack of insured status.